josephyamada/oss-enterprise/templates/CONTRIBUTING.md

 [style]: STYLEGUIDE
 [code-of-conduct]: CODE_OF_CONDUCT.md

-Hi there!
-We're thrilled that you'd like to contribute to this project.
-Your help is essential for keeping it great.

-Please note that this project is released with a [Contributor Code of Conduct][code-of-conduct].
-By participating in this project you agree to abide by its terms.
+:+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

+The following is a set of guidelines for contributing.
+These are just guidelines, not rules, use your best judgment and feel free to propose changes to this document in a pull request.

+This project adheres to the Contributor Covenant [Contributor Code of Conduct][code-of-conduct].
+By participating, you are expected to uphold this code.
+Please report unacceptable at[new issue](issues/new?template=new-release.md).

 ## Submitting a pull request